shyamgj1900/tp/docs/UserGuide.md

 ## Introduction

-Kolinux is built to help NUS Computer Engineering freshmen to better integrate into university life by allowing them to manage their work and learn more about NUS, all in 1 platform.
+Kolinux is built to help NUS Computer Engineering freshmen to better integrate into university life by allowing them to **manage their work** and **learn more about NUS**, all in a **single integrated platform**.
 It is optimized for CLI users so that they can access the information that they require faster by typing in commands.

-Kolinux v1.0 offers a range of minimum features for freshmen.
-These features include a module viewer for freshmen to view information of a module, a CAP calculator, a planner for freshmen to organise their activities for the day and a route finder for the NUS internal shuttle bus.
+Kolinux v2.0 offers a wide range of features for freshmen.
+These features include a **module planner** for freshmen to manage their modules and view information about them, an **event planner** for freshmen to organise their schedule for the day, a **CAP calculator**, and a **route finder** for the NUS internal shuttle bus.

 * [Quick Start](#quick-start)
 * [List of Commands](#list-of-commands)